Multivariate Ranks and Quantiles using Optimal Transport: Consistency, Rates, and Nonparametric Testing: Quantile and rank maps in when

+also see~\cite{Auren98}.
+Moreover,~\cite[Theorem 2]{Merigot11} shows that the power map $T_\X^{\hat w}$, where $\hat w$ is the global minimizer of $L(\cdot)$, is the OT map between $\mu$ and $\hat \nu_n$, i.e., Thus, we have to minimize $L(\cdot)$ in~\eqref{eq:L} to obtain $\hat w$, which will yield $\hat Q_n$.
+Note that the gradient and Hessian of $L(\cdot)$ can be easily computed; see e.g.,~\cite{Levy15}.
+This makes Newton-type algorithms especially attractive in computing ${\hat w}$.

+The potential function $\hat \psi_n$, as defined in~\eqref{eq:Emp_G}, can also be recovered from the above optimization problem.
+Let $\hat h_i := \frac{1}{2}(\hat w_i - \|X_i\|^2)$, for $i=1,\ldots, n$.
+Now, we can easily see that the convex function thus defined by~\eqref{eq:Emp_G} has gradients that coincides with the quantile map $\hat Q_n$; see e.g.,~\cite[Section 3.4]{Merigot11}.
+The computation of the dual potential $\hat \psi_n^*$ (as defined in~\eqref{eq:Sup}) and the empirical rank map $\hat R_n$ now follows easily; see Remark~\ref{rem:hat-R_n} (in Section~\ref{sec:Q-R-Prop}) for the details.

+\begin{remark}[Computation of the sample ranks] For computing the sample rank $\hat R_n(X_i)$, for $i=1,\ldots, n$, we advocate the use of a randomized choice where we define $\hat R_n(X_i)$ as any point in the set $W_i(\hat h)$, chosen according to the probability measure in~\eqref{eq:Rank-X_i}.
+When $\mu$ is the uniform distribution on a convex polytope $\s$ (e.g., $[0,1]^d$), this computation is especially simple as then $W_i(\hat h)$ is also a convex polytope whose vertices are already provided by our algorithm, and thus, uniform sampling can be carried out easily (e.g., via rejection sampling on the smallest hyper-rectangle containing $W_i(\hat h)$).
+In fact, the above approach is much more broadly applicable, as in practice the computer always approximates $\s$ by a convex polytope (see e.g.,~Figure~\ref{fig:4Plots}). \end{remark}

-The two plots in Figure~\ref{fig:4Plots} show different convex polyhedral partitions of $[0,1]^2$ obtained from the potential function corresponding to two different simulated data sets --- notice the different shapes and structure of the cells $W_i(\hat h)$ for the two types of data distributions.
-As the (empirical) rank and quantile functions take values in $\R^d$, they are a bit difficult to visualize.
-In Figure~\ref{fig:Banana} we plot the estimated depth function --- defined as $\hat D_n:\R^d \to \R$ such that $\hat D_n(x) := 1/2 - \|\hat R_n(x) - \mathbf{1}/2\|_\infty$ where $\hat R_n(\cdot)$ is the estimated rank function and $\mathbf{1} = (1,1,\ldots, 1) \in \R^d$ --- for the banana-shaped distribution; cf.~\cite{Cher17} where the authors motivate the use of multivariate ranks/quantiles based on optimal transportation using this data (see~\cite[Figure 2]{Cher17}).
-The banana-like geometry of the data cloud is correctly picked up by the non-convex contours in Figure~\ref{fig:Banana}; cf.~\cite[Figure 2]{Cher17}.
+The two plots in Figure~\ref{fig:4Plots} show the cell decompositions of $[0,1]^2$ and $B_1(0) \subset \R^2$, obtained from the semi-discrete OT problem; see Section~\ref{sec:Add-Plots} for more plots of this kind.
+In particular, we can directly visualize the empirical quantile maps for the two settings.
+As the (empirical) rank function (taking values in $\R^d$) is a bit difficult to visualize, in Figure~\ref{fig:Banana} we plot the estimated depth functions for the banana-shaped distribution when $n=1000$; cf.~\cite[Figure 2]{Cher17} where the authors motivate the use of multivariate ranks/quantiles based on OT using this data.
+The banana-like geometry of the data cloud is correctly picked up by the non-convex contours in Figure~\ref{fig:Banana}.
+We also provide depth function plots for other distributions in Section~\ref{sec:Add-Plots}.